Pupil Premium and Catch Up Funding

 The Education Funding Agency has set the following Pupil Premium Plus rates for the 2020 – 2021 academic year:

 - Children who have ceased to be looked after by a local authority £2345

 The Pupil Premium Plus funding for Looked-after children is held by the Local Authorities Virtual School Head teacher.

 In addition to the Pupil Premium funding the school also receives a year 7 'Catch-up' premium.
 This literacy and numeracy catch-up premium provides the school with a fund for pupils in year 7 who have a low prior attainment in literacy and/ or maths at the end of Key Stage 2.
 The school receives this fund as a backdated payment approximately seven months after the pupils start their education at The King's and, by DFE funding arrangements, is based on the allocation during the previous academic year.

-For the 2019-2020 academic year The King’s CE (VA) school received the following base allocation Pupil Premium funding:
+For the 2020-2021 academic year The King’s CE (VA) school will receive the following base allocation Pupil Premium and COVID 19 catch-up premium funding:

 - (Pupil Premium Plus: £13,800)

 There was no carryover from financial year 2019/20